jchristopher/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.6.2 =
+* Fixed an issue when you both add and delete Attachments prior to saving posts
+* Cleaned up the JavaScript that powers the file browse interaction
+* Swapped out some custom code for WordPress native function calls
+* Better handling of asset inclusion

 = 1.6.1 =
 * Fixed a conflict with WP-Ecommerce